What’s the Average Cost of Renters Insurance?

 So a renter who files a claim for a stolen laptop can receive two different amounts depending on which coverage they enroll in.
 If the laptop was purchased 5 years ago for $1,000, a renter with replacement cost coverage would receive the full $1,000 from their insurer.
 A renter with actual cash value coverage may only receive $500 if the insurer deems the laptop has a 10-year lifespan.

-Since replacement cost coverage nearly always pays out more than actual cash value coverage, it increases your renters insurance cost per month.
+Since replacement cost coverage nearly always pays out more than actual cash value coverage, it increases your average renters insurance cost per month.

 6. Pets